Fuadseid/Machine-Learning/README.md

 9. **Outcome**: Target variable (1 = Has diabetes, 0 = No diabetes).

 ## Model Explanation
-The project uses several machine learning models to predict diabetes:
+The project uses **K-Nearest Neighbors (KNN)** to predict diabetes:
-1. **Logistic Regression**: A basic linear classifier, suitable for binary classification tasks.
+- **KNN Classifier**: A non-parametric algorithm used for classification, where the class of a sample is determined by the majority class of its nearest neighbors.
+It is a simple yet effective model for classification tasks.
-2. **Random Forest Classifier**: An ensemble method that builds multiple decision trees and merges their results.
+  - **K** represents the number of nearest neighbors considered.
-3. **Support Vector Machine (SVM)**: A classifier that finds the optimal hyperplane to separate classes.
+  - **Distance Metric**: Typically Euclidean distance is used, but it can be customized.

-You can experiment with different models to find the best-performing one for this dataset.
+You can experiment with different values of **K** to find the best-performing model for this dataset.

 ## Evaluation Metrics
 We use several metrics to evaluate the model’s performance: